couchbase/couchbase-elasticsearch-connector/README.md

 A Note About Plugin Versions
 ============================

 An Elasticsearch plugin is tied to a specific version of Elasticsearch.
-Each minor version of Elasticsearch works only with plugins built for that exact version.
+Each version of Elasticsearch works only with plugins built for that exact version.

 In order to support a broad range of Elasticsearch versions, there are multiple development lines of